 Years ago, I worked for my college catering company, making salads, sandwiches, and deli trays.
 One of the recipes I frequently made was one similar to this one.
 It was filling and tasty and spicy.
 Not hot-spicy, but exotic spicy, using seasonings I hadn’t ever come in contact with before.

 This is a great salad to prepare during Spring and Summer as it doesn’t heat up the kitchen and the tomatoes and bell pepper add a refreshing coolness.

-In small saucepot, combine chicken broth, lemon juice, olive oil, curry powder, and cumin.
-Bring to light boil and remove from heat.
-Stir in couscous and cover.
-Set 5 minutes.
-Couscous should absorb all the liquid.
-Fluff with fork and transfer to serving bowl.
-Stir in garbanzo beans, green onions, red bell pepper, tomatoes, and parsley.
-Chill.
+- In small saucepot, combine the chicken broth, lemon juice, olive oil, curry powder, and cumin.
+Bring to simmer and remove from heat.
+Stir in the couscous and cover.
+Allow to sit 5 minutes.